paslandau/paslandau.github.io/source/blog/php-php-fpm-and-nginx-on-docker-in-windows-10.md

 03fecefbe8c9        none                null                loca
 ````

-Now let's add a new one for our web stack via
+Now let's add a new one called `web-network` for our web stack via

 ````
 docker network create --driver bridge web-network